blurpy/8-bit-computer/hardware.md

 ## Program Counter

-TODO
+4-bit counter (0->15) that keeps track of the memory location of the next instruction to execute.

+Normal operation is to output the current value to the bus during the fetch cycle, and increment by 1 afterwards.
+Also supports jumping to a memory location read from the bus.

+* Chips
+  * 74LS245 buffer: to control when it's outputting to the bus.
+  * 74LS161 counter: for doing the counting.
+* LEDs
+  * 4x Green: shows the value in the counter.
+* Control lines
+  * CE: increment the counter by 1, on the next clock tick.
+  * CO: put the 4-bit value from the counter onto the bus.
+  * CJ: jump, by overwriting the current counter with a 4-bit value from the bus, on the next clock tick.

 ## A + B Register

 These are 2 independent 8-bit general purpose registers, primarily used in combination with the ALU.

 * Chips
+  * 74LS245 buffer: to control when the register is outputting to the bus.
   * 2x 74LS173 register: these are used for storing an 8-bit value.
-  * 74LS245 buffer: to control when the register is outputting to the bus.
 * Outputs
   * Current value from both registers goes directly to the ALU.
 * LEDs